beiller/beiller.github.io/resume.md

 <a href="https://beiller.github.io/resume.html">https://beiller.github.io/resume.html</a><br/>

 ## PROFESSIONAL SUMMARY
-- Veteran engineering manager with a long-standing career in software development, including 4+ years leading highly technical teams to deliver complex software solutions.
+- Veteran engineering manager with a long-standing career in software development, including 4+ years leading highly technical teams to deliver complex software solutions
-- Proven ability to drive cross-functional collaboration, optimize processes that reduce costs, and ensure the timely delivery of projects.
+- Proven ability to drive cross-functional collaboration, optimize processes that reduce costs, and ensure the timely delivery of projects
-- Skilled in fostering a culture of innovation, mentoring engineers, and aligning technical initiatives with business objectives.
+- Skilled in fostering a culture of innovation, mentoring engineers, and aligning technical initiatives with business objectives
-- Track record of improved performance and increased reliability through an observability first methodology.
+- Track record of improved performance and increased reliability through an observability first methodology

 ## TECHNICAL EXPERTISE
 - Leading high-performing teams of up to 10 engineers